mosaicml/llm-foundry/examples/llm/throughput/README.md

 hfu = (4 * flops_per_seq + 4 * attn_flops_per_seq) * throughput / (gpu_num * GPU_AVAILABLE_FLOPS)
 ```

 Note that these are approximations.
-Actual HFU would be higher since it includes the floating poit operations for normalization, activation, and residual lyaers, as well as **all** recomputation.
+Actual HFU would be higher since it includes the floating point operations for normalization, activation, and residual lyaers, as well as **all** recomputation.
 For example, our models use Flash Attention, which requires including an extra recompute factor for its recomputation in the forward pass.
 Therefore, the attention multipler would be 5 instead of 4.

 ## Results